-As the above states, a unique and revolutionary feature of a WordPress theme is that the way your site appears to visitors externally is a completely separate system from the way your site works internally to handle areas like content management and functionality.
+As stated above, one of the unique and revolutionary features of the WordPress theme is that the way your web site appears to site visitors on the outside is an entirely different system from the management of your content.

-In plain English terms, what this means is that you can change the look and feel of your website as much and as often as you like without affecting your website’s content and all the work you’ve put into it.
-For example, if WP site has been set up for e-commerce, replacing the theme won’t affect the content or the functionality of your web site.
-All e-commerce features, plugin settings and product information will remain intact, but the site will look completely different.
+Basically, what this means is that a WP theme lets you change the appearance of your website as much and as often as you like without affecting your website’s content and all the functionality you’ve built into it.
+For example, if WP site has been set up for e-commerce, changing the entire look of the site with a different theme won’t affect the content or the functionality of the web site.
+All e-commerce features, site and plugin settings and product information will remain intact, but your site will look completely different.

-Because when your site is built with WordPress, you no longer have to wait until your site’s web design is completed.
-You can get your business website built simply and start with any WordPress theme you like, and completely change the look, feel and design of your website in seconds, whenever you decide … and as many times as you like!
+Because when you use WordPress, you no longer have to wait until your website’s design is done.
+You can get your business website built quickly and get started with any theme you want, and modify the entire look, feel and design of your website in mere minutes, whenever you choose … and as many times as you like!

-Even better, you can easily install a theme on your site with no website coding skills necessary.
-Simply choose a theme you want, install it on your website and activate it.
-WordPress lets you change your website design and customize elements like headers, page layout, styling options and more in a few seconds …
+Even better, you can easily replace any theme on your site without requiring web coding knowledge.
+Simply pick a theme you want, upload it to your site and activate it.
+WordPress lets you change your website design and customize elements like header images, page layout, style settings and more in less than a few minutes …

-Since WordPress is open source software, website design companies from all over the world can design themes specifically for the WP CMS platform using the WordPress templating system.
+As WordPress is distributed as open source software, website designers all around the world can design themes specifically for the WordPress platform using the WordPress templating system.

-This means that loads of great WP themes are made available to WP users.
-WP are generally distributed for Free under the terms of the GNU General Public License Definition, or they can be purchased as Premium (i.e. paid) WP themes.
+This means that thousands of great WordPress themes can be downloaded by WordPress users.
+Themes are normally distributed for Free under the terms of the GNU General Public License, or they can be purchased as Premium (paid) WordPress themes.

-As more users turn to WordPress for online publishing, more designers are now starting to create themes for a wider range of users.
+As WordPress becomes more popular, more designers are now focused on developing themes for a wider range of users.

-Themes vary from functional-looking, to dynamic designs that are simply beautiful and would typically cost hundreds to thousands of dollars to create.
-Surprisingly, most premium WordPress themes are fairly inexpensive.
+Themes range from bare-looking, to designs that are visually spectacular and could normally cost many hundreds of dollars to design.
+Surprisingly, most WordPress themes are fairly inexpensive.

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just some of the many benefits of choosing WordPress themes over choosing traditional web template design:
+Here are just some of the many benefits of using WordPress themes over choosing web development tools that require traditional web design:

-WP themes are quite easy to install on your site.
-Just upload it to your Plugins folder via your dashboard and activate.
-Even easier still, you can install any of the themes listed in the themes directory at WordPress.org) directly inside your WordPress dashboard.
+Themes are very easy to install on your site.
+Just upload the plugin file to your Plugin folder via your admin login and activate.
+Even easier still, you can install any of the themes listed in the WordPress themes repository at WordPress.org) directly inside your WP site’s admin area.

-- WordPress has a growing online community of commercial web developers who contribute thousands of quality WordPress Themes available to users.
-And many of these themes are completely free to use!
+- WordPress has a large community of professional website designers who contribute thousands of fantastic WP Themes available to users.
+Many of these themes are 100% free to use!

-- Themes give sites a consistent “look and feel” across all the site’s elements, like pages, headers, footers, menus, etc …
+- Themes give sites a unified and consistent design across all of your blog’s elements, i.e. pages, headers, footers, layouts, etc …

-- A “theme” works independently of your web site’s content.
-This allows you change themes as often as you like without deleting the content.
+- A “theme” works independently of your website’s content.
+This allows you replace themes as often as you need without affecting the site’s information.

-- Many themes come with additional functionality and options that allow you to easily customize your theme’s style, layout and design elements and create a unique look to suit your taste.
+- Many themes provide built-in features and options that enable you to customize your site’s layout and design elements and create a unique look to suit your preferences.

-- Many themes are built using a framework that allows users to update themes to a newer theme version without losing any unique customizations (e.g. styles)
+- Many WordPress themes are built using a framework that enables users to update themes to newer theme versions without losing any customizations (e.g. styles)

-- WordPress allows you to search, upload, install and update WordPress Themes automatically directly from within your dashboard.
+- WordPress allows you to search, import and install WordPress Themes automatically directly from within your admin panel.

-- WP themes allow users to save hundreds of dollars on web development costs.
-Free themes cost nothing and most “Premium”themes are typically very inexpensive.
+- WP themes lets you save hundreds, even thousands of dollars on website development costs.
+Free WordPress themes cost nothing and most “Premium”WordPress themes are normally quite affordable.

-Many WordPress theme developers are now developing themes that incorporate “responsive” design.
+Many theme developers are now developing “responsive” themes for the WordPress platform.

-A responsive theme enables websites to automatically resize to display smoothly over different screen sizes and resolutions, as well as different devices (e.g. laptops, tablets, cell phones, etc.) …
+A responsive theme allows websites to automatically reconfigure the layout to display smoothly over different monitor sizes and screen resolutions, as well as different platforms) …

-Responsive themes are also optimized for different platforms.
-Users can navigate, read and load the site on most if not all devices without having to resize anything, or requiring website owners to have installed additional browser elements.
+A responsive theme is also optimized for each platform.
+Users can navigate, read and display a site on various devices without having to resize anything, or requiring website owners to have installed additional display elements.

-Note: When purchasing WordPress themes, it’s a good idea to choose a responsive WordPress theme.
-Not only will a responsive theme ensure that the content and layout of your site displays well across all devices, it also means that the theme is newer than non-responsive themes and therefore complies with the latest standards, practices and techniques of web design and web coding.
+Note: When purchasing WordPress themes, we strongly recommend choosing a responsive WordPress theme.
+Not only will the theme ensure that your website will display correctly across all of your visitors’ devices, but it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards, practices and techniques of website design and web coding.

-Hopefully, this article has helped you gain a better understanding of themes, what themes are, how themes help you and your business save money on website development costs, and how themes allow you to easily customize a website.
+I hope the above article has given you a better understanding of WP themes, what themes are, how they help you and your business save money on web development costs, and how themes make it easy to customize a website.

-In the next blog post on understanding basic WP features, we show you where to search for great themes for your website or blog.
+In the next blog post in our article series for new WP users on understanding basic WP features, we show you where to find great themes for your blog.